Approximating functions on stratified sets: Abstract

-Nonsmoothness arises naturally in many problems of mathematical analysis.
-A conceptually simple way to alleviate the inherent difficulties involved is by smoothing.
-The celebrated Approximation Theorem of Whitney---a prototypical result in this direction---shows that any continuous function $f$ on $\R^n$ can be uniformly approximated by a ${\bf C}^{\infty}$-smooth function $g$.
-See for example \cite[Theorem 10.16]{Lee:2003}.
-In light of Whitney's result, it is natural to ask the following vague question.
-Can we, in addition, guarantee that such an approximating function $g$ satisfies ``useful'' properties on a distinguished nonsmooth subset $Q$ of $\R^n$?
-In the current work, we consider prototypical non-pathological sets $Q$, namely the sets $Q$ that are composed of finitely many smooth manifolds $\{M_i\}$ that fit together in a regular pattern.
-The ``useful'' property we would like to ensure is that the the gradient of the approximating function $g$ at any point in $Q$ is tangent to the manifold containing that point, that is the inclusion

-This requirement can be though of as a kind of Neumann boundary condition.
-To the best of our knowledge, such a question has never been explicitly considered, and therefore we strive to make our development self-contained.

-In the current work, we provide an entirely constructive argument showing the existence of a continuously differentiable approximating function satisfying the tangential condition, provided that the partitioning manifolds yield a {\em Whitney stratification}.
-In particular, our techniques are applicable for all semi-algebraic sets --- those sets that can be written as a union of finitely many sets each defined by finitely many polynomial inequalities.
+We provide an intuitive and transparent argument showing the existence of a $C^1$-smooth approximating function satisfying the tangency condition, provided that the partitioning manifolds yield a {\em Whitney (a)-regular $C^2$-stratification}.
+In particular, our techniques are applicable for all semi-algebraic sets---those sets that can be written as a union of finitely many sets, each defined by finitely many polynomial inequalities.
 For more details on semi-algebraic geometry, see for example \cite{ARAG,Coste-semi}.
-Guaranteeing a higher order of smoothness for the approximating function seems fairly difficult, with the curvature of the manifolds entering the picture.
-However we identify a simple and easily checkable, though stringent, condition on the Whitney stratification, which we call {\em normal flatness} (Definition~\ref{A:1}), that bypasses such technical difficulties and allows us to guarantee that the approximating function has an arbitrary order of smoothness.
+Guaranteeing a higher order of smoothness for the approximating function, even when the partitioning manifolds are of class $C^{\infty}$, seems fairly difficult, with the curvature of the manifolds entering the picture.
+Nevertheless, we identify a simple and easily checkable, though stringent, condition on the stratification ---{\em normal flatness} (Definition~\ref{A:1})---that bypasses such technical difficulties and allows us to guarantee that whenever the partitioning manifolds are $C^{\infty}$-smooth, so is the approximating function.